 - Numbness or tingling

-- Severe pain that does not improve with rest
+- Severe pain that doesn’t improve after rest

-- Pain after a fall or an injury
+- Pain that occurs after you’ve fallen or experienced an injury